ProShares - Short VIX Short-Term Futures ETF (SVXY) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - Short VIX Short-Term Futures ETF (SVXY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $185.3M, listed on CBOE, carrying a beta of 1.32 to the broader market.
-ProShares Short VIX Short-Term Futures ETF seeks daily investment results, before fees and expenses, that correspond to one-half the inverse (-0. public since 2011-10-03.
+ProShares - Short VIX Short-Term Futures ETF (SVXY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $201.8M, listed on CBOE, carrying a beta of 1.33 to the broader market.
+The ProShares Short VIX Short-Term Futures ETF aims to deliver daily returns, before any fees or expenses, equivalent to half the inverse (-0. public since 2011-10-03.

 Spot Price